giladju/giladju.github.io/_posts/2017-02-11-setting-up-jump-server.markdown

     ForwardAgent yes
 ```

-## Make sure you public keys are placed correctly
+## Make sure you public key is placed correctly on the Jump server

 To generate a public key from your private key: